NodeBB/docs/src/templates/installing/os/template.md

 {{nginx.service.status}}
 ```

-You should now be able to go to your site's address in your browser and see the default **Welcome to nginx!** message.

 ## Configuring nginx

-NGINX-served sites are contained in a `server` block which are normally stored in separate files from the main nginx config (which is very rarely edited).
+nginx-served sites are contained in a `server` block which are normally stored in separate files from the main nginx config (which is very rarely edited).

 {{nginx.configs}}

 Below is an example configuration for NodeBB running on port `4567`.
+Make sure to replace `forum.example.com` with your own site URL (without `https://`).

 ```
 server {